Ājīvika: Absolute determinism and no free will

-The problems of time and change was one of the main interests of the Ajivikas.
+The problems of time and change were one of the main interests of the Ajivikas.
 Their views on this subject may have been influenced by Vedic sources, such as the hymn to Kala (Time) in Atharvaveda.
 Both Jaina and Buddhist texts state that Ājīvikas believed in absolute determinism, absence of free will, and called this niyati.
-Everything in human life and universe, according to Ajivikas, was pre-determined, operating out of cosmic principles, and true choice did not exist.
+Everything in human life and the universe, according to Ajivikas, was pre-determined, operating out of cosmic principles, and true choice did not exist.
 The Buddhist and Jaina sources describe them as strict fatalists, who did not believe in karma.
 The Ajivikas philosophy held that all things are preordained, and therefore religious or ethical practice has no effect on one's future, and people do things because cosmic principles make them do so, and all that will happen or will exist in future is already predetermined to be that way.
-No human effort could change this niyati and the karma ethical theory was a fallacy.
-James Lochtefeld summarizes this aspect of Ajivika belief as, "life and the universe is like a ball of pre-wrapped up string, which unrolls until it was done and then goes no further".
+No human effort could change this niyati, and the karma ethical theory was a fallacy.
+James Lochtefeld summarizes this aspect of Ajivika belief as, "life and the universe is like a ball of pre-wrapped up string, which unrolls until it [is] done and then goes no further".

-Riepe states that the Ajivikas belief in predeterminism does not mean that they were pessimistic.
-Rather, just like Calvinists belief in predeterminism in Europe, the Ajivikas were optimists.
-The Ajivikas simply did not believe in the moral force of action, or in merits or demerits, or in after-life to be affected because of what one does or does not do.
-Actions had immediate effects in one's current life but without any moral traces, and both the action and the effect was predetermined, according to the Ajivikas.
+Riepe states that the Ajivika belief in predeterminism does not mean they were pessimistic.
+Instead, like Calvinists' belief in predeterminism in Europe, the Ajivikas were optimists.
+The Ajivikas did not believe in the moral force of action, merits or demerits, or in the after-life to be affected by what one does or does not do.
+Actions had immediate effects in one's current life but without any moral traces, and both the action and the effect were predetermined, according to the Ajivikas.

 Makkhali Gosala seems to have combined the ideas of older schools of thought into an eclectic doctrine.
-He appears to have believed in niyati (destiny), svabhava (nature), and sangati (change), and possibly parinama, which may have prompted other philosophical schools to label him variously as ahetuvadin, vainayikavadin, ajnanavadin, and issarakaranavadin.
-According to him all beings undergo development (parinama).
-This culminates in the course of time (samsarasuddhi) in final salvation to which all beings are destined under the impact of the factors of niyati (destiny), bhava (nature), and sangati (change).
-As such destiny does not appear as the only player, but rather chance or indeterminism plays equal part in his doctrine.
-He thus subscribed to niyativada (fatalism) only in the sense that he thought that some future events like salvation for all were strictly determined.
+He appears to have believed in niyati (destiny), svabhava (nature), sangati (change), and possibly parinama, which may have prompted other philosophical schools to label him variously as ahetuvadin, vainayikavadin, ajnanavadin, and issarakaranavadin.
+According to him, all beings undergo development (parinama).
+This culminates over time (samsarasuddhi) in final salvation to which all beings are destined under the impact of the factors of niyati (destiny), bhava (nature), and sangati (change).
+As such, destiny does not appear as the only player, but rather chance or indeterminism plays an equal part in his doctrine.
+He thus subscribed to niyativada (fatalism) only because he thought that some future events, like salvation for all, were strictly determined.